 - a.
 If the problem is not resolved the worker should contact their manager/supervisor/ named professional in their own agency who should have a discussion with their equivalent supervisor/manager in the other agency. - b.
 The discussion between managers/supervisors/named professionals should include the reasons why the practice is unsafe for children, specifically what they would like to change for the child and how it is having an impact on the children. - c.
 The line managers involved could consider whether it would be helpful to convene a professionals meeting to obtain the views of other agencies as relevant.
 Any professionals meeting will need to adhere to the information sharing guidance set out in the Gloucestershire Safeguarding Procedures. - d.
 If the subject child is on a Child Protection Plan or Looked After Child the Independent Reviewing Officer must be notified. - e.
-This should be pursued with the supervisor/manager/named professional until they are satisfied the problem has been resolved or they understand the reasons why an alternative decision has been reached. - f.
-A practitioner should discuss with their supervisor/manager/named professional.
+This should be pursued with the supervisor/manager/named professional until they are satisfied the problem has been resolved or they understand the reasons why an alternative decision has been reached.

-g.
-Stage 2 Timescale for resolution: Unless agreed otherwise between both agencies resolution at stage 2 should be sought within 5 working days or a timescale that protects the child from harm (whichever is less)
+f.
+A practitioner can discuss with their supervisor/manager/named professional.
+The timescale for resolution: within 5 working days or a timescale that protects the child from harm (whichever is less).